 AT&T Natural Voices Text-to-Speech (TTS) Engines provide synthesis services in multiple languages for application builders.
-The TTS engine runs on both single and multi-processor computers.

 The AT&T Natural Voices TTS product is currently available in two configurations: the Server Edition and the Desktop Edition.
 The Server Edition provides a scalable, client/server architecture that's ideal for supporting many simultaneous client connections to a single server or a large server farm of TTS servers.
 The Desktop Edition provides the same AT&T Natural Voices TTS technology on a desktop computer and limits the TTS engine to a single channel.